 Who Is Tom Brady?

-Born on August 3, 1977, in San Mateo, California, Tom Brady excelled at both football and baseball at Junipero Serra High School.
+Thomas Edward Patrick Brady Jr. was born on August 3, 1977, in San Mateo, California, Brady excelled at both football and baseball at Junipero Serra High School.
 After graduating in 1995, Brady passed up a chance to play professional baseball to go to the University of Michigan.

 Although a member of the school's football team, Brady did not spend much time on the field in his first two college seasons.
 In his junior year, however, he served as the starting quarterback.
 That season, Brady threw 350 passes for 2,636 yards.
 In his final season, he helped lead his team to an Orange Bowl victory.